getnikola/plugins/v7/hierarchical_pages/README.md

  - `https://example.com/about/team/roberto-alsina/`

-Now assume you want to make your homepage available in more languages, say also in german.
+Now assume you want to make your homepage available in more languages, say also in German.
 You want the URLs for the translated posts to be:
  - `https://example.com/de/ueber/`
  - `https://example.com/de/ueber/firma/`
  - `https://example.com/de/ueber/mitarbeiter/`